 A Greener Event: Cup Free

-Again, this year the series is continuing to reduce the amount of trash created during the event.
 We ask that runners bring a refillable water container with them on the trail to use at aid stations along the way.
-Our friends at Seven Hills Running, and Fleet Feet Sports Seattle, and Snoqualmie Running have a variety of hydration products.
+Aid stations will be stocked with Skratch hydration products.

 Race Information

-Thanks to runners like you, the Cougar Mountain Trail Run Series has raised over $240,000 for King County Parks and contributed many hundreds of hours of trail work.
-Join Seattle Running Club and Northwest Trail Runs in carrying this legacy forward and making this 21st annual event bigger and better than ever!
+Thanks to runners like you, the Cougar Mountain Trail Runs has raised over $254,000 for King County Parks and contributed many hundreds of hours of trail work.
+Join Seattle Running Club and Northwest Trail Runs in carrying this legacy forward and making this 23rd annual event bigger and better than ever!

 The summer Short Series and Long Series races are held the 2nd Saturday of May, June, July, and August.
-The Fall races are held on the last Sunday in October.
-Series standings are updated after each month’s races and everyone competing in at least three races in a series is eligible for Series awards.
-There are NO REFUNDS!
+The Fall races are held on the last Saturday in October.
+Series standings are updated after each month’s races and everyone signing up for a series and finishing at least three races is eligible for Series awards.
+There are no refunds of registration fees.

 Seattle Running Club Discount